rseng/rseng.github.io/_projects/research-software-encyclopedia.md

 how highly I consider each of those criteria, and a possibly classification that I am using to further drive my choices.

+These ideas (and more) are written up in our [publication](https://openresearchsoftware.metajnl.com/article/10.5334/jors.359/) on this set of software and resources!

 ## A Context Specific Definition

 This effort, paired with [the document that prompted its original thinking](https://docs.google.com/document/d/1wDb0udH9OrFWrMBsAVb8RrUMCKKRHoyEep7yveJ1d0k/edit), takes the stance that it would be